moebiussurfing/ofxSoundDevicesManager/README.md

 # ofxSoundDevicesManager

 # OVERVIEW
-**openFrameworks** add-on to easily handle selected system sound devices.
+**openFrameworks** add-on to provide audio basics to any ofApp.
+Easily handles selected system sound devices.
-Currently Input devices only.
+Currently Windows only and Input devices only.

 <details>
 <summary>WIP</summary>